Thomas Hamilton, 9th Earl of Haddington: Political career

 In 1831 he was stripped of his hereditary title of Keeper of the Royal Park (Holyrood Park) due to the outrageous behaviour of his father in quarrying in the park.
 However, Thomas received £40,000 in compensation (the equivalent of £4.5 million in 2022).

 Family

 Lord Haddington married Lady Maria Parker, heir of George Parker, 4th Earl of Macclesfield, in 1802.
 They had no surviving children and the Earl died in December 1858, aged 78.
-On his death the barony of Melros became extinct while he was succeeded in the remaining titles by his second cousin, George Baillie-Hamilton.
+On his death the barony of Melrose became extinct while he was succeeded in the remaining titles by his second cousin, George Baillie-Hamilton.
 Lady Haddington died in 1861.

 In 1828 he commissioned William Burn to remodel the family seat of Tyninghame House, which passed with the earldom to Baillie-Hamilton.